Access Denied

 Dining Out & Special Occasions

-You can eat at restaurants and enjoy special occasions with diabetes.
-It just requires strategy.
+You can eat at restaurants and enjoy special occasions if you have diabetes.
+It often just takes a bit of strategy.

 Restaurant Survival Guide